btmartin721/SNPio/snpio/docs/source/getting_started.rst

 Reading Genotype Data
 ---------------------

 SNPio provides readers for different file formats.
-Here are examples of how to read genotype data from various file formats:
+Here are examples of how to read genotype data from various file formats: VCF, PHYLIP, and STRUCTURE.

 VCFReader:
 ~~~~~~~~~~